-The equity securities, as well as derivative financial instruments, are classified as financial assets through profit or loss as they are neither to collect contractual cash flows nor give rise on specified dates to cash flows that are solely payments of principal and interest and are not held to sell the financial assets.
+Equity securities and convertible notes are not held in order to collect contractual cash flows nor give rise on specified dates to cash flows that are solely payments of principal and interest and are not held to sell the financial assets.
+Consequently, these investments are measured at fair value through profit or loss.